 Can I Get a Car Title Loan if the Title Has Not Yet Been Signed Over to Me?

 If you want a car title loan online but have lost your title or misplaced it, you can head down to the DMV and ask for a replacement title.
-You may also have to get new documentation if you’re looking to refinance a title loan or make any other general changes to the pink slip.
+You may also have to get new documentation if you're looking to refinance a title loan or make any other general changes to the pink slip.
 You can usually do it in person or by mail; if you have a reasonable amount of paperwork, the process should not take long.
-After completing it, you can obtain a title loan if you meet the lender’s criteria.
-Another option is to talk to the person who’s either the cosigner or has the actual title in possession.
-Find out what they’ll need to get the title back into your name!
+After completing it, you can obtain a title loan if you meet the lender's criteria.
+Another option is to talk to the person who's either the cosigner or has the actual title in possession.
+Take the necessary steps to get the car's pink slip to show you as the lienholder and you'll be one step closer to getting approved for a title loan!